EH-Khiari/RESTful-Messenger/README.md

 NOTE: upon configuring an AWS server, you are given the option of creating a new key pair or using an already existing one.
 Since I did not have an already existing pair, I created a new one and named it 'messengerPair'.

-Once the applicaiton is deployed, a public DNS is provided.
+Once the application is deployed, a public DNS is provided.
 The one produced by me EC2 instance is:
 *http://messengerenvironment-exhtahi7nu.elasticbeanstalk.com*

+#REST API Documentation
 I used 'Postman' (a chrome plugin) to test the GET, POST, PUT and DELETE requests.
 Here's a screenshot:

-#REST API Documentation
 Here's how to use the GET, POST, PUT and DELETE requests:
 - **GET**  * .../webapi/messages* => to retrieve all the messages
 - **GET**   *.../webapi/messages/id* => to retrieve message with *id* and see if it's plaindromic or not